 By KATIE WATTS / Petaluma Correspondent

 As insects that feed on dead plant material, they like Sonoma County for the same reason its human residents always have: its fresh, temperate climate.
-Of the 2,300 worldwide species of termites, about 41 species live in the United States, primarily in the southwest.
+Of the 2,300 worldwide species of termites, about 41 species live in the United States, primarily in the southwest – learn more about their clearance here.

 He handles inspections, she does paperwork and scheduling and has learned enough that people have suggested she get her own license.
 She laughs and shakes her head because, in addition to the family business, she’s a former teacher who still tutors.